 (a) the Charges shall be calculated in accordance with Cornwall Insight's standard daily fee rates, as set out in the Engagement Letter.

-(b) Cornwall Insight's standard daily fee rates for each individual are calculated on the basis of a seven and a half-hour day from 9.00 am to 5.00 pm worked on Business Days;
+(b) Cornwall Insight's standard daily fee rates for each individual are calculated on the basis of an eight hour day from 9.00 am to 5.00 pm with a 30-minute break for lunch worked on Business Days;

 (d) Unless otherwise agreed in the Engagement Letter or in writing by the parties, Cornwall Insight shall be entitled to charge the Client for any expenses reasonably incurred by the individuals whom Cornwall Insight engages in connection with the Services including, but not limited to, travelling expenses (plus a 15% surcharge), hotel costs, subsistence and any associated expenses, and for the cost of services provided by third parties and required by Cornwall Insight for the performance of the Services, and for the cost of any materials.